arcaldwell49/Superpower/README.md

 # Simulation-based power calculations

-There are two ways to calculate the statistical power of an ANOVA design based on simulations.
+There are two ways to calculate the statistical power of a factorial design based on simulations.
 The first is to repeatedly simulate data for each condition based on the means, sample size, standard deviation, and correlation, under specific statistical assumptions (i.e., normaly distributed data).
 The `ANOVA_power` function allows you to perform power analyses based on repeatedly simulating normaly distributed data.
 A second approach is to simulate a dataset that has *exactly* the